sage-code/eve/manual/overview.md

 ## Punctuation

-* EVE is using infix expressions like other popular languages;
+* EVE is using infix expressions like Java and other popular languages;
 * Multiple expressions can be separated with comma and enclosed in parenthesis;
 * Each statement start with a lowercase keyword and is ending at end of line;
 * Native data types, variables, labels and methods use lowercase letters and numbers;